Beginning on page 4, line 38, strike all of section 2 and insert the following:

 (b) Any criminal assault;

-Restores the statutory procedures for imposing the death penalty, but makes those procedures applicable only for sentencing a person convicted of aggravated first degree murder committed on the premises of an indoor or outdoor stadium, arena, gymnasium, concert hall, opera house, nightclub, theater, or other entertainment or sports venue.
+Restores the statutory procedures for imposing the death penalty, but makes those procedures applicable only for sentencing a person convicted of aggravated first degree murder committed on the premises of a mosque, synagogue, church, or other place of worship.